 where $H_{tot}$ is the full system-bath Hamiltonian and the partial trace is taken over the bath degrees of freedom.
 The MFGS has found several applications in fields like strong coupling quantum thermodynamics \cite{seifert2016first, philbin2016thermal, jarzynski2004nonequilibrium, jarzynski2004nonequilibrium, campisi2009fluctuation} and quantum chemistry \cite{allen2006molecular, maksimiak2003molecular, roux1999implicit, roux1995calculation} and is relevant to many other problems in quantum chemistry and biology.

 For example, consider a particle in a double well (DW) potential \cite{ruostekoski1998bose, gillan1987quantum, liu2021understanding, fisher1985dissipative, grabert1985quantum, topaler1994quantum} interacting with a bosonic bath which finds application, for example, in quantum chemistry and biology to study processes like chemical reactions occurring in the presence of a solvent \cite{slocombe2022open, slocombe2022quantum, zhang2020proton, bothma2010role}.
 Finding an analytical expression MFGS for such a system is hence of interest.
 But most of these physical processes happen in the intermediate coupling regime, where an analytical expression for MFGS is not available.
-By intermediate coupling regime, we mean the regime in which the bath induced timescales on the system are of the same order as the timescales associated with the bath itself (e.g., $\hbar/k_B T$) \cite{BRE02}.
+By intermediate coupling regime, we mean the regime in which the bath-induced timescales on the system are of the same order as the timescales associated with the bath itself (e.g., $\hbar/k_B T$) \cite{BRE02}.

-Analytical expressions for MFGS in weak and ultra strong coupling (USC) limits were derived recently \cite{cresser2021weak}.
+Analytical expressions for MFGS in weak and ultra-strong coupling (USC) limits were derived recently \cite{cresser2021weak}.
 Further, corrections to the USC regime MFGS have been evaluated using dynamics \cite{trushechkin2022quantum} and perturbative expansion methods \cite{latune2021steady}.
 Additionally, high temperature expansion for the MFGS was also derived recently \cite{timofeev2022hamiltonian, gelzinis2020analytical}.